Wind-WindKids/winding/winding.md

 A winding that contains spelling errors, from the current context, including misspellings inside images.
 ```

-or even more flexible agent that can modify itself, if needed:
+or even creating an agent that can modify itself, if needed:

 ```markdown
 ---